 We require patients to cancel their appointments for scrambler therapy at least 48 hours in advance.
-Failure to notify the office of a cancelled appointment within 48 hours will result in an automatic billing of $150 for a missed appointment fee per missed session.
+Failure to notify the office of a cancelled appointment within 48 hours may result in a charge.

 We do understand that emergencies can arise, however please let us know you will need to cancel an appointment as soon as possible by calling 470-266-1380.

 Before scheduling we will ask you a series of questions and have you complete new patient forms online to make sure you are a candidate for scrambler therapy.

 Work in partnership with your prescribing doctors to wean off of medications that can interfere with treatment which can include certain anticonvulsants, ketamine, benzodiazepines, antidepressants, and marijuana/THC/CBD.
 It is strongly advised that you abstain form these medications at least 1 week prior to starting treatment.
 Here is a list of medications that may interfere with the effectiveness of this treatment.

 DO NOT use any skin lotions 24-hours before or at any time during your treatment cycle.

 If you are traveling from a long distance, make arrangements for flight and hotel reservations well in advance.
 Discuss transportation to/from the clinic with the hotel ahead of time and make sure they provide or can recommend a transportation service.
 You can also download the Uber or Lyft apps as an affordable option.